KaiserWerk/RoMiCSVParserCore/README.md

 ## Roadmap

 * Implement the rest of the primitive, built-in data types [See MSDN docs](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types).
-* Optional parameter `fieldEncloser` with the default value of string.Empty (double quotes), which can be used to enclose every field, if the need arises
+* Optional parameter `fieldEncloser` with the default value of string.Empty (just an empty string), which can be used to enclose every field, if the need arises

 ## Usage